SciTools/iris/docs/src/further_topics/metadata.rst

     cube = iris.load_cube(iris.sample_data_path("A1B_north_america.nc"))
     longitude = cube.coord("longitude")

-The metadata classes from :numref:`metadata classes table` support additional behaviour above and beyond that of the  standard Python `namedtuple`_, which allows you to easily **compare**, **combine**, **convert** and understand the **difference** between your ``metadata`` instances.
+The metadata classes from :ref:`metadata classes table` support additional behaviour above and beyond that of the  standard Python `namedtuple`_, which allows you to easily **compare**, **combine**, **convert** and understand the **difference** between your ``metadata`` instances.